Reasons for hope: the drugs, tests and tactics that may conquer coronavirus

 By Christine Soares

 (Reuters) – With much of the world living in lockdown, the spread of the new coronavirus, SARS-CoV-2, that was first detected in China late last year is beginning to slow in some places.
-As of April 12, 1.8 million had been infected and 115,000 killed by COVID-19, the disease caused by the virus.
+As of Friday, 2.18 million people had been infected and 147,000 killed by COVID-19, the disease caused by the virus.

 While a safe, effective vaccine is still more than a year away, researchers are rushing to repurpose existing drugs and non-drug therapies as well as testing promising experimental drugs that were already in clinical trials.

 More than 70 vaccine candidates are also in development around the world, with at least five in preliminary testing in people.
-Here are some of the drugs, vaccines and other therapies in development:
+Below are some of the drugs, vaccines and other therapies in development.

 *DRUGS*